NieneB/InternshipReport/index.md

 <p class="fig"> Back-end processes </p>
 ![Alt text](/img/webpage_model.jpg )

-####Setting up the database
+#### Setting up the database

 The open source database PostgreSQL was installed with a PostGIS extension to create the needed database.
 It is currently the most popular free and open source spatial database (Steiniger and Hunter 2013).
 The PostGIS extension enables geographic objects like shape files and rasters.

-Everything was loaded in the dutch projected coordinate system RD new (EPSG:28992)
+Everything was loaded in the Dutch projected coordinate system RD new (EPSG:28992)

 <p class="fig"> Loading data into the database</p>
 ![Alt text](/img/loading_Data.jpg )